DIETETICS PROGRAM APPLICATION DEADLINE : May 7, 2021

 - Only the ten students who are admitted to the program will be eligible to take the three Pharmacy courses.

-- You must obtain a minimum 60% average in the 17 Memorial and 3 Open Acadia courses, and you must obtain at least 60% in each of the three Open Acadia courses in order to be able to continue on to third year at Acadia.
+- You must obtain a minimum 60% grade in the 17 Memorial courses and you must obtain a minimum 70%(B-) grade in each of the three Open Acadia courses in order to be able to continue on to third year at Acadia.

 - The following are the subjects offered by the Faculty of Arts at Acadia: Art, Classics, Comparative Religion, Economics, English, Environment and Sustainability Studies, French, German, Greek, History, Latin, Music, Philosophy, Political Science, Sociology, Spanish, Theatre Studies.
 Courses in these subject areas are acceptable as Arts electives.